 I read with interest your posting for an Academic Advisor in the Student Academic Success Center at Columbia State Community College.
 I know that this is the correct position for me as I feel that my experience and education fit the type of person you are looking for to fill this position.

 I am a firm believer that education is an investment in oneself, having recently completed my MS in Adult Education through Buffalo State College's online program.
 I hereby enclose my resume and other required materials for your review.

 I look forward to speaking with you further about what I may offer Columbia State Community College as an Academic Advisor in the Student Academic Success Center.

+Carefully proofread your letter.
 Be sure to proofread and check spelling and grammar in your cover letter.
-You can be sure that someone in the human resources office or on the search committee cares deeply about such things.
-A single mistake could send your application to the bottom of the pile.
+You can be sure that someone in the human resources office or on the search committee will notice any mistakes.